-With two recently awarded grants featured below, Hilltop is contributing to the development and deployment of the Medicaid Outcomes Distributed Research Network (MODRN), developed by members of the State-University Partnership Learning Network (SUPLN) and hosted by AcademyHealth.
+With the two grants featured below, Hilltop is contributing to the development and deployment of the Medicaid Outcomes Distributed Research Network (MODRN), developed by members of the State-University Partnership Learning Network (SUPLN) and hosted by AcademyHealth.
 MODRN facilitates efficient, data-driven, cross-state comparisons of Medicaid initiatives to advance policymaking.
 The distributed research network model enables high-quality analyses of multiple states’ Medicaid administrative data without the need to share sensitive person-level data across states.
-Hilltop, with its nationally recognized 25-year partnership with the Maryland Medicaid program, is one of the founding members of the SUPLN, which now boasts 25 partnerships in 23 states.
-Cynthia Woodcock, Hilltop’s executive director, chairs the SUPLN steering committee.
+Hilltop, with its nationally recognized 27-year partnership with the Maryland Medicaid program, is one of the founding members of the SUPLN, which now boasts 30 partnerships in 26 states.
+Cynthia Woodcock, Hilltop’s executive director, is a member of the SUPLN steering committee.
 Julie Donohue, PhD, Professor of Health Policy and Management and Director of the Medicaid Research Center at the University of Pittsburgh, is leading the development of MODRN on behalf of the SUPLN.
 Under MODRN, each state-university partnership adopts a common data model, contributes to a common analytic plan, and conducts analyses locally on its own Medicaid data using standardized code.
 Findings are aggregated and shared across states.

 Examining the Quality of Opioid Use Disorder Treatment in a Medicaid Research Network

-Researchers from The Hilltop Institute and twelve other state/university partnerships—Delaware, Kentucky, Maine, Massachusetts, Michigan, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin—are harnessing the power of MODRN to assess opioid use disorder (OUD) treatment quality and outcomes in Medicaid with the goal of informing policy decisions on coverage and payment for evidence-based OUD treatments in Medicaid.
-These states account for approximately 26% of (18.5 million) Medicaid enrollees.
-The partnerships have access to complete and recent Medicaid data for their respective states and are employing MODRN and the Medicaid common data model.
-The twelve state partners are constructing 20 standardized measures of OUD treatment performance.
-Then they will link Medicaid claims to vital statistics to examine the association between the quality of OUD treatment and fatal and non-fatal drug overdoses.
-Finally, the researchers will examine associations between Medicaid coverage policies, OUD treatment quality, and overdose outcomes.
-The project is funded by the National Institute on Drug Abuse.
-Dr. Julie Donohue at the University of Pittsburgh is the principal investigator, and AcademyHealth is coordinating the interstate activities.
-The Medicaid and CHIP Payment and Access Commission (MACPAC) has provided additional funding for Hilltop and three other states to explore the concurrent use of benzodiazepines and opioids among Medicaid participants.
+Researchers from The Hilltop Institute and twelve other state/university partnerships—Delaware, Kentucky, Maine, Massachusetts, Michigan, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin—harnessed the power of MODRN to assess opioid use disorder (OUD) treatment quality and outcomes in Medicaid with the goal of informing policy decisions on coverage and payment for evidence-based OUD treatments in Medicaid.
+These states account for 20% of (15 million) Medicaid enrollees.
+The partnerships have access to complete and recent Medicaid data for their respective states and are employing MODRN and the Medicaid Common Data Model.
+The nine state partners constructed and reported on 15 standardized measures of OUD treatment performance.
+They linked Medicaid claims to vital statistics to examine the association between the quality of OUD treatment and fatal and non-fatal drug overdoses.
+They also examined associations between Medicaid coverage policies, OUD treatment quality, and overdose outcomes.
+Dr. Donohue at the University of Pittsburgh is the principal investigator on this project, and AcademyHealth coordinates the interstate activities.

 Using Section 1115 Demonstration Waivers to Increase Access to Substance Use Disorder Services: Experiences in Virginia and Maryland